-The movement was in response to the order of Generaloberst Heinrich-Gottfried von Vietinghoff-Scheel, the Oberbefehlshaber 'Südwest' and commander-in-chief of Heeresgruppe ‘C’, despite the express instructions of Adolf Hitler that the army group (with the dubious support of Generale d’Armata Alfredo Guzzoni’s 97th Army ‘Liguria’ provided by Fascist Italy) should fight and if necessary die on the line of the Po.
+The movement was in response to the order of Generaloberst Heinrich-Gottfried von Vietinghoff-Scheel, the Oberbefehlshaber 'Südwest' and commander-in-chief of Heeresgruppe 'C', despite the express instructions of Adolf Hitler that with the dubious support of Generale d’Armata Alfredo Guzzoni’s 97a Armata 'Liguria' (to the Germans the Armee 'Ligurien) provided by Fascist Italy, should fight and if necessary die on the line of the Po.

 There is evidence that elements of Generalmajor Alfred Kuhnert’s (from 19 April Generalleutnant Viktor Linnarz’s) 26th Panzerdivision were deployed on the Santerno river by 8 April, and that Generalleutnant Alfred Reinhardt’s (from 11 April Generalmajor Otto Schiel’s) 98th Volksgrenadierdivision and Generalmajor Alois Weber’s 362nd Division of General Gerhard Graf von Schwerin’s (from 25 April Generalleutnant Karl von Graffen’s) LXXVI Panzerkorps were ordered to pull back during the night of 9/10 April.
 Thus it seems likely that Herr, on his own initiative, had indeed decided to thin his line on the Senio river by the time the 8th Army attacked.